 New soft-structured carriers range in price from around $35 to $150 and above.
 If you can’t find a new one that fits your budget, visit a local consignment or secondhand store to find gently used carriers on the cheap.
 Either way, buying one is likely less expensive than a gym membership!

 Once you have your carrier, make sure you know how to get your baby in and out of it safely.
+Also, check the sizing, selection, and wear of your baby carrier in order to reduce risk of injury.
 Follow package instructions, ask a store clerk, or even consult with an “expert” babywearing friend.
 While you exercise, make sure your carrier is tight enough so your baby won’t slip out.
 You should also be able to see your baby’s face (to monitor breathing) and have her close enough to kiss.
 With you and your little one geared up, it’s time to start sweating!

 Consult with your doctor before starting an exercise program after the birth of your baby.
 Women who had uncomplicated vaginal deliveries may be able to begin light exercise within a few days or weeks.
 If you had a Cesarean delivery, extensive vaginal repair, or an otherwise complicated delivery, you may need to wait a bit longer.
 Also, if you experience severe perineal lacerations or diastasis recti, some of these exercises should be avoided or modified.